Back to Blog

 Getting to RheinEnergieStadion: Complete Transport Guide

-Early Arrival: For a concert of this magnitude, arriving at least 2-3 hours before the scheduled start time is highly recommended.
-This allows ample time for travel, navigating security, finding your seat, and soaking in the pre-show atmosphere.
-Waiting areas will be designated outside the stadium entrances.
+Early Arrival: It is highly recommended to arrive at least 2-3 hours before the scheduled start time of Helene Fischer's performance.
+This allows ample time for navigating public transport, finding your way to the entrance, passing security checks, and soaking in the pre-show atmosphere without feeling rushed.
+Designated waiting areas outside the stadium are usually available.

 Food, Drink & Local Recommendations